 - Local governments would be required to provide "periodic reports" providing a detailed accounting of the use of funds

 - If a state, county or municipality does not comply with any provision of this bill, they will be required to repay the U.S. Treasury an equal amount to the funds used in violation

 - Certification: The Act does not require local government entities to "certify need" to justify receiving their funding.
 Cities, towns, and villages are all entitled to their calculated share without any further hurdles or application/certification process.
 There has been some confusion about this, particularly for the CDBG entitlement communities.
 But NLC has made clear that only the formula is being used from CDBG: No other processes, rules, or requirements from CDBG apply to ARPA funds.

 Paid Sick Leave Tax Credit Extension for State and Local Governments

-ARP extends eligibility for the refundable tax credit to be used by state and local employers who were previously ineligible.
+ARPA extends eligibility for the refundable tax credit to be used by state and local employers who were previously ineligible.
 Explanatory Note: The Families First Coronavirus Response Act (FFCRA) included requirements for certain employers to provide employees with paid sick leave benefits related to COVID-19.
 FFCRA also provided private sector employers with a refundable payroll tax credit to alleviate the financial burdens of the sick leave, but prohibited state and local governments to claim it.

 NHMA is awaiting further information on how this tax credit will work for local government.
 Preliminarily, we understand that local government will file a Form 941 to be paid the amount of the credit.
 We are also awaiting confirmation of whether cities and towns will get the benefit of the April 1 FFRCA "reset" that private employers qualify for.